Feature(s) impacted

 });

-Also added the following to the schema for the reward
+Also added the following to the schema for the reward model:

 { "field": "merchant", "type": "Number", "defaultValue": null, "enums": null, "integration": null, "isFilterable": true, "isPrimaryKey": false, "isReadOnly": false, "isRequired": false, "isSortable": true, "isVirtual": false, "reference": "merchant.id", "inverseOf": null, "relationship": "BelongsTo", "validations": [] }